OctaveLarose/octavelarose.github.io/_drafts/ast-inline-caching.md

 Every bytecode has its own associated inline cache.
 It's empty most of the time - you don't need to cache anything for a `POP` bytecode - but will get entries for `SEND` bytecodes.
 Whenever you resolve a method, you check whether the inline cache has an entry for this bytecode, and what the cached receiver and methods are: if the cached receiver is the same as the current receiver, then we can just call the method.
 Otherwise, we do a lookup and put the method in the cache.

 Note that this is an inline cache of size one.
-That's because [adding more entries was not that beneficial to performance, with our benchmarks](https://github.com/Hirevo/som-rs/pull/31).
+That's because [adding more entries was not that beneficial to performance on our benchmarks](https://github.com/Hirevo/som-rs/pull/31).
 We'll try varying the number of entries in the AST implementation, and see if it's the same as in the BC.

 Rust side note: this is also a good example of us using pointers + `unsafe` to sneak in some performance:
 1. `*frame.borrow_mut().inline_cache`: inline caches are stored in `Method` structs directly.
 Frames keep a pointer to them for fast access, and dereferencing a pointer is unsafe.
 We could theoretically use `&` (i.e. a standard Rust reference) instead, but those come with the burden of informing the compiler about lifetimes, which is far from straightforward in this case; we the (very) smart (and cool) programmers know that a method and its inline cache will definitely outlive any frame that relies on them.
-2. `inline_cache.get_unchecked_mut(bytecode_idx)`: we know there's as many inline cache entries as there are bytecodes, so we may as well avoid the safety check a regular `get()` call would induce.
+1. `inline_cache.get_unchecked_mut(bytecode_idx)`: we know there's as many inline cache entries as there are bytecodes, so we may as well avoid the safety check a regular `get()` call would induce.

 ### rust hates AST interpreters